Fat Freezing vs Liposuction

 Understanding Fat Freezing: The Non-Surgical Option

 Fat freezing, also known as cryolipolysis, uses controlled cooling to target and eliminate fat cells.
-The process freezes fat cells in specific treatment areas without damaging surrounding skin or tissue.
+The process freezes fat cells in specific treatment areas while designed to minimise impact on surrounding skin and tissue when performed using approved equipment.

 Here’s how it works: A specialist places a cooling device on your target area.
 The device draws tissue into an applicator and cools it to a precise temperature.
-This controlled cooling causes fat cells to crystallise and die naturally.
-Your body then processes and eliminates these dead fat cells over the following weeks.
+This controlled cooling causes fat cells to crystallise and undergo a natural elimination process.
+Your body gradually processes affected fat cells over the following weeks.

 The treatment takes about 35-60 minutes per area.
 You can read, work on your phone, or simply relax during the session.
-Most people describe the sensation as cold initially, followed by numbness as the area becomes numb.
+Many people describe an initial cold sensation, followed by temporary numbness as the area adjusts.

 Who Makes a Good Candidate for Fat Freezing?

 This treatment targets areas like love handles, belly fat, thigh fat, and double chins.
-It’s particularly popular with busy professionals and parents who need to maintain their daily routines.
+It is commonly chosen by individuals seeking non-surgical options that fit into regular daily routines.

 Understanding Liposuction: The Surgical Approach